 x1x.\frac{x-1}{x}.

-This is not just a technical detail.
-It changes which values belong to the expression's domain, meaning the set of inputs that make sense.
+Why this matters: the restriction changes the expression's domain, meaning the set of inputs that make sense.
+The form

 x1x\frac{x-1}{x}

-1. Canceling terms instead of factors.
-This is the most common algebra error with rational expressions.
+1. Step 3: canceling terms instead of factors — the most common algebra error here.

-4. Assuming every rational expression can be simplified.
+4. Assuming every rational expression simplifies.
 Some are already in simplest form.

-Rational expressions appear in algebra, precalculus, and calculus.
-You see them when simplifying formulas, solving rational equations, studying graphs with vertical asymptotes, and setting up partial fraction decomposition.
+Rational expressions appear in algebra, precalculus, and calculus: simplifying formulas, solving rational equations, locating vertical asymptotes, and setting up partial fraction decomposition.
+Many formulas are ratios, so once factoring, simplifying, and restriction-tracking are automatic, later topics get much easier.

 x2+3xx29.\frac{x^2+3x}{x^2-9}.